hatonthecat/hatonthecats/README.md

 You are entering an HTML-only zone...You are entering an HTML only zone.
 HTML only passed this point.
 -->

+You are entering an HTML-only zone...You are entering an HTML only zone.
+HTML only passed this point.

 - 🔭 I’m currently working on ... a Steve Jobs biopic around the 1984 Macintosh, tech-support job-search.
 I am a cataloger of technologies and a technical polyglot of sorts.
 - 🌱 I’m currently learning ...systems research, kernel lingo
 - 👯 I’m looking to collaborate on ...anything